Keeping your business moving.

 - United States District Court for the Western District of Kentucky – Our trial lawyers obtained summary judgment in favor of a gas and electric utility company on wrongful death and loss of consortium claims related to a workplace accident.

 Our lawyers understand the business of both regulated and unregulated utilities, including the types of business disputes that commonly arise.
 We have decades-worth of experience assisting utilities in business litigation matters through negotiation, motion practice, mediation, trial, and appeal.
 Our trial team is experienced in and adept at handling all types of business litigation for utilities, from lawsuits and arbitrations concerning short and long-term power purchase agreements to power supply contracts, vendor contracts, and other complex agreements.
+Our team further holds significant class action defense experience on behalf of utilities, including experience defending against claims under the Telephone Consumer Protection Act.
 We also understand the impact of regulation on a utilities’ relationship with contracting parties and others.

 Our environmental team has extensive experience representing electric utility clients and companies with industrial coal-fired boilers, natural gas-fired engines, and combined cycle plants.
 Due to the breadth of our experience in nearly all of the environmental regulatory programs (air, water, solid and hazardous waste, toxic substances, endangered species), electric utility clients have turned to us in a variety of situations, including: